 5. Notify all parties

-Inform counterparties that you have ratified the agreement and now consider it binding.
+Inform counterparties that ratification of the contract is complete and the agreement is now legally binding.
 Clear communication ensures that everyone understands the contract, ratified by all parties, is now in effect, thereby preventing future disputes about whether ratification has occurred.
 Proper notification creates certainty, allowing all parties to proceed with confidence.

 Effective notification through contract administration channels eliminates ambiguity about the agreement’s status and timing.
 It ensures all stakeholders understand their rights and obligations under the now-enforceable contract.